 Especially thanks to famous Rough Collie and TV star Lassie, the Smooth Collie never managed to achieve the same level of popularity.
 Smooth Collies only managed to take the leap from the British Isles to other countries in the middle of the 20th century, mainly in the 1960s.
 However, these pedigree dogs are gaining more and more devotees amongst dog lovers thanks to their friendly, child-loving and low-maintenance fur.

 An advantage of the very low Smooth Collie population is certainly that diseases typical of the breed are less widespread nowadays than with often “overbred” Rough Collies.
 The Smooth Collie never had to become a fashion dog and therefore remained protected from breeding attempts that promote certain aesthetic features at the cost of health.

 Diseases typical of the Collie breed

 Nevertheless, the Smooth Collie has to fight breed-specific diseases from time to time.
 This mainly entails the MDR1 defect, an intolerance to certain medications that is widespread amongst Collies.
-Additionally, Collies have a tendency to develop dermatomyositis (a disease affecting the skin and muscles) and the eponymous ocular disease Collie eye anomaly.
+Additionally, Collies have a tendency to develop dermatomyositis (a disease affecting the skin and muscles) and Collie eye anomaly.
 Since these breed-specific diseases are hereditary, carrying out genetic tests on animals used for breeding can reduce the chance of them spreading further.